 HNT converts to Data Credits at a rate pegged to

-of decentralized price oracles to supply the $USD to HNT price used for on-chain
+decentralized price oracles to supply the $USD to HNT price used for on-chain for burn transactions.

 the Maker Foundation's Oracle usage.)

 To find this price, nine oracles (this number may change in the future) periodically submit HNT/$USD prices.
 Once the blockchain has enough new price data, it will calculate a new HNT/$USD price that will remain valid until enough new, valid oracle inputs are submitted, triggering a new price revision.

 10 blocks (roughly every 10 minutes) the blockchain will attempt to establish a new HNT/$USD

 price.
 To do this:

 - The blockchain looks for recent price submissions from valid Oracles (submitted using a